boriskriger/Publications/README.md

 Kriger, B. (2026).
 Self-regulation of black-hole spin in the K-limit: Frame-dragging transfer and the extremal limit as dynamical saturation [Preprint].
 IIIR Cosmology and Theoretical Physics.   https://doi.org/10.13140/RG.2.2.29623.69289

+Kriger, B. (2026).
+Passionarity as an Excitable Medium: A Falsifiable Core for Gumilev's Theory of Ethnogenesis, Tested on the Global Historical Record.
+IIIR Computational Humanities and Cultural Systems. https://doi.org/10.5281/zenodo.20602778

 ### Links
 * https://www.researchgate.net/profile/Boris-Kriger